foroozandehgroup/NMR-EsPy/docs/gui/gui_usage.rst

   + `NLP algorithm` - The optimisation routine.
 This can be either `Trust Region` or `L-BFGS`.
 By default, Trust-Region is used.
-The primary difference between these methods is that for Trust-Region, the `Hessian matrix` (a matrix of second order derivatives) is computed explicitly.
+The primary difference between these methods is that for Trust-Region, the `Hessian matrix <https://en.wikipedia.org/wiki/Hessian_matrix>`_ (a matrix of second order derivatives) is computed explicitly.
 In L-BFGS, the Hessian is approximated.
 The upshot of this is that the Trust-Region routine tends to lead to convergence in fewer iterations, however each iteration takes longer to compute.
-  + `Maximum iterations` - The largest number of iterations to perform before terminating an returning the result.
+  + `Maximum iterations` - The largest number of iterations to perform before terminating an returning the optimiser.
 The default value is dependent on the NLP algorithm used (200 if Trust-Region selected, 500 if L-BFGS selected).
   + `Optimise phase variance` - Specifies whether to consider the variance of